Sapper Bertie Purton, 17221 6th Battalion, Bedfordshire Regiment, later 304909 Royal Engineers

 Later Life 3

 The 1939 Register then shows Bertie, Ethel and Raymond living at 53 Charles Street, Berkhamsted.
-Bertie was a Bricklayer, Ethel had “Unpaid Domestic Duties” and Raymond was recorded as a “General Clerk Motor Engineering”.
+Bertie was still working as a Bricklayer, Ethel had “Unpaid Domestic Duties” and Raymond was recorded as a “General Clerk Motor Engineering”.
 He had also volunteered to be an ARP Messenger.

 4. Little Gaddesden School Log Books 1887 – 1906